ImAKappa/pftp/pftp/docs/0-Notes/03_writing.md

 !!! note "Reusing code"

-    Other smarter, more experienced people have written Python code that we can reuse.
+    Other smart, more experienced programmers have written Python code that we can reuse.

     Some of this reusable code comes with Python.
 It's called the **Standard Library**.
     The standard library isn't loaded into the intepreter by default, so we have to import it.